preactjs/preact/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-- [ ] Check if updating to the latest Preact version resolve the issue
+- [ ] Check if updating to the latest Preact version resolves the issue

 **Describe the bug**
 A clear and concise description of what the bug is.